Pixellot/data-api-docs/docs/data-api/specifications/pixellot-dataapi-statstics-schema.md

             },
             "venue": {
               "type": "string",
               "description": "ID of the venue used for the event.
-Can be missed for certain events", "examples": ["60b353ebb59e3af4c8cb2d45"]
+Optional field as it can be missed for non-external events", "examples": ["60b353ebb59e3af4c8cb2d45"]
             },
             "lineup": {